 CFG file: The CFG file contains all parameters that affect the features of the phone.
-There are two CFG files include Common CFG file(y000000000000000cfg) and MAC-Oriented CFG file.
+There are two CFG files include Common CFG file(y0000000000000000cfg), the model-based CFG file f00000xxxxxxxx.cfg and MAC-Oriented CFG file.

 You can create and name as many configuration files as you want (for example, account.cfg, sip.cfg, features.cfg) to cooperate with the boot file.
 The custom configuration files can contain the configuration parameters of the same feature modules for all phones.